Welcome to Approach - Avoid

 The proper use of energy is key for survival.
 Time and energy are limited for all of us.
 Individual energy varies with each person and that particular energy can vary throughout each day due to circumstances.
 Time and energy management are crucial to improving Moments, Experiences, and Results.
 This importance will increase as individuals continue to take on additional inputs.

 The final 7 Starter is Action.
 After all the inputs, predictions, and emotions, a person takes action.
-This is the Approach or Avoid that a person's subconscious and consciousness do.
-Our society is built on actions.
-An organization's or an individuals success is determined on their approach/actions - the decisions that they have made.
+This is the Approach or Avoid that a person's subconscious and consciousness decides to do.
+Our society is built on this.
+An organization's or an individual's success is determined by their approach/actions - the decisions that they have made.

 Mapping Physical and Cultural Survival will help your organization improve ways to help a person survive and thrive in an uncertain world